thomasa88/NoComponentDrag/README.md

 The add-in can be temporarily disabled using the *Scripts and Add-ins* dialog.
 Press *Shift+S* in Fusion 360™ and go to the *Add-Ins* tab.

+## Known Limitations

+* The *Component Drag* option (Parametric) is not synchronized with the original Fusion 360™ *Component Drag* option (Direct Edit).
+* Disabling component drag does not allow for starting window selections on top of components, which is the case for the built-in *Component Drag* option.
+* Holding the *Alt* key does not temporarily enable component dragging.

 ## Reporting Issues

 Please report any issues that you find on the [Issues](https://github.com/thomasa88/NoComponentDrag/issues) page.